Alex Pew, Lauren Goldbeck, Caroline Halsted, and Diana Zuckerman, PhD, National Center for Health Research

 Violent events are often covered by news outlets in great detail and spread immediately through mass media and social media.
 Experts believe that this media coverage can inspire others to copy these actions or commit similar crimes.
 This is often called the media contagion effect, and it happens with suicide, terrorist attacks, and mass shootings.
 Other experts report that a better explanation is the tendency for people to imitate behaviors that get a lot of attention.

 The number of mass shootings in the U.S. has increased exponentially since the early 2000s.
-On average, a mass shooting has occurred every 47 days from June 2015 until now.
 Before 2000, there were about three mass shootings per year.
+As of June 6th, 2022, there have been 246 mass shootings this year alone.
 While the exact definition of a “mass shooting” is debated, a 2015 Congressional Research Service report defined a mass shooting as 4 or more killings in a single incident (not including the shooter), and this definition is frequently used.

 School shootings tend to get the most attention, and since 2000 on average there has been one school shooting every 31.6 days.
-In 2018, however, there has been an average of one school shooting (accidental or intentional) every week.
+In 2022, however, there has been an average of one school shooting (accidental or intentional) every week.
 Each of these incidents spread through mass media and social media, which focus on the shooter and the shooter’s motivations.
+However, in 2022 major media are doing a better job of focusing on the victim’s photos and stories, rather than the shooter.

 One of the first widely reported mass shootings was at Columbine High School in Littleton, Colorado in 1999.
 Two students killed 12 students and one teacher, and 23 others were injured.
 That shooting got more attention on CNN than the death of Princess Diana.
 In the month that followed, 400 related incidents were reported across the country.
 Students called in bomb threats and praised the shooters’ actions.
 Some schools feared additional shootings and shut down temporarily.